projectdiscovery/ratelimit/README.md

 ## Example

-An Example showing usage of ratelimit as a library is specified below.
+An Example showing usage of ratelimit as a library is specified below:

 ```go
 package main